 Decatur is a larger medium-sized city located in the state of Alabama.
-With a population of 54,445 people and 15 constituent neighborhoods, Decatur is the eighth largest community in Alabama.
+With a population of 57,804 people and 17 constituent neighborhoods, Decatur is the ninth largest community in Alabama.

 Also of interest is that Decatur has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Decatur is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Native American languages.